Preaching in the Episcopal Church is Being Improved

 This is the fourth year we have held an annual week-long preaching conferences for Episcopal priests who have been out of seminary and in parish work for three to six years – long enough that they “know what they don’t know.”
 This Preaching Excellence Program II (PEP II).
 Like the PEP seminarians, the PEP II priests delivered sermons in small groups where they were critiqued and they also heard sermons by the pros and attended workshops on such topics as “Instant Preaching” (sermons when there’s no time for preparation), “Stewardship” and “Preach the Paint Off the Wall: an actor’s toolbox for bringing sermons to life.”

 Many PEP II participants had attended PEP as seminarians, and PEP II is part of our strategy of providing career-long help for preachers.
 We had a long waiting list for the 16 PEP II spots this year and if funding is available, we plan to expand PEP II in time to 40 priests annually.

 We also are initiating peer groups of parish preachers who meet monthly in person, by phone or email to hear and critique each others’ sermons and prepare future sermons.
 In addition, we plan to start a mentoring program which enlists skilled parish preachers to coach newcomers.

 Our Foundation’s programs are financed entirely by contributions from individuals, parishes, bishops, Episcopal seminarians and charitable foundations.
 With endowment contributions and good investment results, we have accumulated net assets of $1.6 million.
-With an annual budget of $300,000, however, we still depend primarily on annual contributions.
+With an annual budget of approximately $300,000, however, we still depend primarily on annual contributions.

 A. Gary Shilling, Ph.D